TymeFly/BEEP/README.md

 -	Display the help page

  java me.tymefly.beep.Main  -p 7 ping
--	Ping the Arduino application to see if it’s communication
+-	Ping the Arduino application to see if it can communicate

  java me.tymefly.beep.Main  -p 7 dump --start 0x20 --end 0x46
 -	Display the content of the EEPROM on the screen (Standard Out) in hex and ASCII